Alexis Yetna: College career

+Professional career

+After going undrafted in the 2024 NBA draft, in June 2024, Yetna signed with Álftanes of the Icelandic Úrvalsdeild karla.
+He left the club in end of September the same year, before the start of the regular season.

 National team career

 Yetna played for France at the 2017 FIBA U20 European Championship in Greece.
 He averaged three points and 3.6 rebounds per game, helping his team win the bronze medal.